jsfuentes/Code-Cheatsheet/JS/React/hooks.md

 - [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer)

-  - **If your one element of your state relies on the value of another element of your state, then it's almost always best to use `useReducer`**
+  - If one element of your state relies on the value of another element of your state, then it's almost always best to use `useReducer`

 - [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback)